6 ‘Soldiers of Christ’ members are in custody after a woman’s body was found in a car trunk

 When the family member went back to the vehicle, he discovered the woman’s body in the trunk and called 911, police said.

-The investigation resulted in a search warrant for a Lawrenceville home that has ties to Hyun.
+The investigation resulted in a search warrant for a Lawrenceville home that police said has ties to Hyun.
 Detectives believe the crime occurred in the home’s basement, police said.

 Authorities believe the victim recently moved to the United States from South Korea to join a religious organization, known as Soldiers of Christ.
 The suspects referred to themselves as members of the group, investigators said.